Total curvature of complete surfaces in hyperbolic space: The space of geodesics

-The forms $\varphi,\alpha$ are in a sense dual to the forms $\omega_1,dI$ used in \cite{pohl}.
+\begin{remark}The forms $\varphi,\alpha$ are in some sense dual to the forms $\omega_1,dI$ used in \cite{pohl}.
 In fact, many of the subsequent constructions are parallel to those of \cite{pohl}.
-However, choosing $\alpha$ leads us to the total curvature, while $dI$ made the area appear.
-This choice could not be done in an euclidean ambient since there $\alpha\wedge\alpha=0$.
+However, choosing $\alpha$ leads us to results involving the total curvature, while $dI$ made the area appear.
+This choice could not be done in the euclidean setting since there $\alpha\wedge\alpha$ vanishes.\end{remark}

+The following notation will be used throughout the paper: In the Poincaré model, by considering the ideal endpoints $z,w$ of each geodesic $\ell$, one identifies (a full-measure subset of) $\mathcal{L}^+$ with $\mathbb {R}^2\disjunt\mathbb R^2$.
+Then, an elementary computation with moving frames (cf.\eqref{connexio}) gives the following expression for $\alpha$ at a point $(z,w)\equiv\ell\in\mathcal L^+$: